 Converting Customers Through Your Marketing Campaign

-What Marketing Metrics Can You Monitor?
+What Marketing Campaign Metrics Should You Monitor?

 - Click-through rate